brianpetro/Smart-Connections-Docs/Smart Connect app/Smart Environments in Smart Connect.md

 		- Enter the exact name of your Obsidian vault.
 		- Press **Enter** to save the new name.

-**Delete Environment**

-- **Deleting an Environment**:

-	- In the **Smart Environments** section, locate the environment you wish to delete.
+##### Delete Environment
 - Right-click on the environment and select **Delete** (or click the delete icon if available).
 - **Considerations**:
 	- Deleting an environment will remove its configuration and associated settings.
 	- Embedded data and settings specific to that environment will be lost.
 	- This action cannot be undone, so proceed with caution.

-### Environment Configuration Settings

 **Name**